nicoleT2-dotcom/todo-list-JavaScript-practice/README.md

 # todo-list-JavaScript-practice
-Played around with the idea of what a JavaScript to-do-list web-app could function.
+Played around with JavaScript to make a To Do List